nexus-devs/NexusHub/.github/CODE_OF_CONDUCT.md

 Feel free to do whatever you wish.<br>
 We entrust everyone willing to participate in an open-source project to behave like a decent human being.
 So just don't be a dick and all is fine.
-By participating in our community, you are also legally obliged to praise kek.

 Should you have reason to believe that the behavior of any individual in our community hinders the progress of the project, you can contact an admin or